Honors Faculty

 Rob Franciosi earned his BA from New York University and his MA and PhD from the University of Iowa.
 His current research interests center on American cultural responses to the Holocaust.
 He is completing a study of John Hersey's epic novel of the Warsaw Ghetto, tentatively titled Imagining the Ghetto: Hersey's The Wall and American Holocaust Memory.
 He has also escorted groups of Honors students to Germany and Poland as part of a seminar on Holocaust museums, memorials, and sites.

-Professor of Biology and Faculty-in-Residence in Honors
+Associate Professor of Modern Languages & Literature and Faculty-in-Residence in Honors

 Email: [email protected]